RDxCoding/RDxCoding/README.md

 ### 💥 *About Me*

-Yo, I’m RDxCoding, a **DUSC Coder* by night and a *sports lover* by day.
+Yo, I’m RDxCoding, a **DUSK Coder* by night and a *sports lover* by day.
 I live for the grind and the shine.
-My *DUSC Protocol* keeps me focused, disciplined, and ready to take on any challenge.
+My *DUSK Protocol* keeps me focused, disciplined, and ready to take on any challenge.
 Whether I'm hitting the gym or hitting up a fresh codebase, I’m always giving it my all.*

 - 🐍 Python is my weapon of choice
 - ⚽ Sports?
 I'm always down for a game that sharpens both mind and body
-- 😏 Flirty by nature, code by night—you’ll see me in DUSC mode
+- 😏 Flirty by nature, code by night—you’ll see me in DUSK mode
 - 🌟 Handsome, fair, and always glowing with good energy, inside and out
 - 🔥 Brother to the legendary @TheRealShadowX, together we blaze a trail in the tech world